phreborn/MLCAF/Tutorial/TQFolder.md

 The above method only makes sense if we don't have any binary object (like `TH1F`) inside our tree.
 In our case we only had tags.
-If you want to save and load a TQFolder including its objects with
+If you want to save and load a TQFolder including its objects, you should use

 <!-- append load.py -->
 ```